 The steps to set up Prism are pretty straightforward.
 First, you link all of your bills with the app.
 When I signed up, I linked up my electricity, gas, cable/internet, water/trash, and credit card bills.

-Second, you link your payment accounts – i.e. the accounts you use to pay your bills.
+Next, you link your payment accounts – i.e. the accounts you use to pay your bills.
 I linked up my checking account and my credit card.
-I typically pay my bills with a credit card if possible in order to get rewards points, although not every biller allows you to do that.
+I typically pay my bills with a credit card if possible in order to get rewards points, although not every biller allows you to pay in that way.

 With your billers and payment accounts linked, Prism will now monitor all of your bills for you.
 When a new bill is available, Prism sends a push notification to your phone letting you know that you should schedule a bill payment.
 You then go into the app and either pay the bill immediately or schedule a payment for some time in the future.
-Since Prism doesn’t use a third party payment platform, you can pay a bill right away without any delay.
+Since Prism doesn’t use a third-party payment platform, you can pay any bill right away without any delay if you want.
 That’s perfect if you suddenly realize a bill is due!